MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 ![Add cluster](media/web-query-data/add-cluster.png)

-You must add a connection to at least one cluster before you can start running queries.
-In this section, you’ll add connections to the Azure Data Explorer **help** cluster that we have set up to aid learning, and to the test cluster you've created in the [Prerequisites](#prerequisites) (optional).
+You must add a connection to a cluster before you can start running queries.
+In this section, you’ll add connections to the Azure Data Explorer **help** cluster and to the test cluster you've created in the [Prerequisites](#prerequisites) (optional).

 ### Add help cluster

-1. In the upper left of the application, select **Add cluster**.
+1. In the upper left of the application, select **Add Cluster**.

 1. In the **Add cluster** dialog box, enter the URI https://help.kusto.windows.net, then select **Add**.